 Elite Representation Committed to Your Best Outcome Schedule a Free Consultation

-Assault and battery charges are serious charges in Maryland that require a competent and aggressive defense.
+Assault and battery charges are serious charges in Maryland that require an experienced and aggressive defense.
 These charges carry heavy consequences that could alter your future, so it is vital to seek help.
-The assault and battery defense attorney at Kathleen M. Kirchner Attorney At Law, will work to build a strong defense and help you get the charges reduced or dismissed.
+The assault and battery defense attorneys at Kathleen M. Kirchner Attorney at Law, located in Anne Arundel County, will work to build a strong defense and help you get the charges reduced or dismissed.
+Serious felony defense requires the knowledge of a skilled attorney.
+These cases require Indepth knowledge of the Judge who will hear your case, the presentation of your defense, complex suppression hearings, jury instructions, the rules of evidence and more.

 Kathleen has the necessary expertise and experience to fight for the best possible resolution of your case.
-Her law firm serves clients facing assault and battery charges in Anne Arundel County, Maryland, and throughout the state, including Prince George’s, Queen Anne’s, Howard, and Calvert Counties.
+Her law firm serves clients facing assault and battery charges in Anne Arundel County, Maryland, and throughout the state, including Prince George’s, Queen Anne’s, Howard, and Calvert Counties,

 Strong & Dependable Representation